garinocyr/rocky9-based-dev-box/README.md

-# Vagrant box with Debian Bookworm64 for development purpose
+# Vagrant box with Rocky9 for development purpose

 ## Description

-* Provides a Vagrant box based on [Debian Bookworm64](https://app.vagrantup.com/debian/boxes/bookworm64).
+* Provides a Vagrant box based on [Rocky9](https://app.vagrantup.com/rockylinux/boxes/9).
 * The box is run on a Windows 11 host (one CPU 13th Gen Intel(R) Core(TM) i7-13650HX 2.60 GHz with 14 cores, 32 GB RAM).

 ### Features